Plumsail/documents-docs/source/user-guide/manage-email-notifications.rst

 --------------------------

 On the `subscription page`_, click **Renew** or **Upgrade** to place an accordant order.
-The **auto-renewal toggle** is available when your last order was paid with a credit card.
+The **auto-renewal toggle** is available when your last order was paid with a credit card or PayPal.

 |subscription|